carac01/Django-REST-Framework/Lesson_4_Simple_GET.md

     assert content["ping"] == "pong"
 ```

-_client_ is the fixture that helps _pytest-django_ which represent the instance _django.test.Client_.
+_client_ is the fixture that helps _pytest-django_ which represents the instance _django.test.Client_.
 Basically this is the HTTP client which we are going to apply inside the tests.
 You already could run the test: